 Medical Waste

 Residents having medical waste such as used needles and syringes should be registered with the waste hauler for collection of such items.
-If you have medical waste, please call Cathy at 989-424-4071, to be registered for medical waste collection.
-This will not raise your refuse collection charges, but it will protect the waste hauler.
+If you have medical waste, please call (989) 424-4071 to be registered for medical waste collection.
+This will not raise your refuse collection charges, but will protect the waste hauler.
 The needles and syringes must be placed in an empty container such as a coffee can, laundry detergent bottle, or bleach bottle.
-When the container is full, tape the lid down with heavy duct tape or packaging tape.
-Mark the container with a permanent marker to indicate "MEDICAL WASTE" or "SHARPS CONTAINER" and place with the regular household refuse.
+When the container is full, tape the lid down with heavy duct tape or packaging tape and mark it with a permanent marker to indicate “MEDICAL WASTE” or “SHARPS CONTAINER” and place with the regular household refuse.

 Polychlorinated Biphenyls (PCB's)